KAIST19/algorithm/String/string_search/KMP/README.md

 Oops, there's a mismatch.

 The naive algorithm would just do `i += 1` and resume its comparison from the beginning of the pattern.
-This table below shows the next step in this case.
+This table would be like this:

 |   |   |   | * |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|